PLYMOUTH TOWNSHIP RIGHT-TO-KNOW POLICY

 700 Belvoir Road, Plymouth Meeting, PA.
 19462

-Requests shall be made in writing to the Township Open Records Officer on a form provided by the Township.
+Requests must be made in writing to the Township Open Records Officer on a form provided by the Township.

-Paper copies shall be twenty-five (25) cents per page per side.
+Paper copies are twenty-five (25) cents per page per side.
 The certification of a record is one ($1.00) Dollar per record.
-Specialized documents including, but not limited to, blue prints, color copies, and non-standard sized documents shall be charged the actual cost of production.
+Specialized documents including, but not limited to, blue prints, color copies, and non-standard sized documents are charged the actual cost of production.
 If mailing is requested, the cost of postage will be charged.
 The Township shall require prepayment if the total fees are estimated to exceed One Hundred ($100.00) Dollars.

 Contact Information for Appeals

-If a written request is denied or deemed denied, the requester may file an appeal in writing to Terry Mutchler, Executive Director, Office of Open Records, Commonwealth Keystone Building, 400 North Street, Plaza Level, Harrisburg, PA.
+If a written request is denied or deemed denied, the requester may file an appeal in writing to Erik Arneson, Executive Director, Office of Open Records, Commonwealth Keystone Building, 400 North Street, Plaza Level, Harrisburg, PA.
 17120-0225.
 Appeals of criminal records shall be made to the District Attorney of Montgomery County, Post Office Box 311, Norristown, PA 19404-0311.

 Protecting Your Rights